-UMD reference librarians can work with you to help your students develop their research skills and evaluate information critically.
-Librarians can offer support for your classroom instruction in several ways:
+UMD subject librarians can work with you to help your students navigate the research process and evaluate information critically.
+Librarians can offer support for your course in several ways:

 - Online research guides for specific courses or assignments

-- Online tutorials for specific courses or assignments
+- Online instruction for specific courses or assignments

 - Librarian consultation on research assignment design